unalterable/CV/README.md

 # Oliver Diamond

+I am a full-stack (mostly JS: React & Node) developer with a eclectic career.
+Experienced in approaches that emphasise small composable apps, devops, fast & frequent delivery, clean code, and developer anarchy.

-* Last Position: HSBC Digital Transformation Team
+* Current Position: Tes Software Engineer
+* Specialisms: Node, React, Mongo, Microservices
+* Passions: Linux, Functional Programming, Devops, Spacemacs (Emacs + Vim)
-* Physics, 2:1, Imperial College London
+* Physics, 2:1, Imperial College London (specialism: Computational Simulations)
-* Degree Specialism: Computational Simulations
-* Professional Training: Makers Academy
-* Experience in Finance, Politics, Media, Comms
+* Extensive experience outside programming: Finance, Politics, Media, Communications
-* Passions: functional programming, devops, Linux, fast delivery, clean code, & developer anarchy.

 [About](#oliver-diamond) | [Skills](#skills) | [Work History](#work-history) | [Education](#education) | [Interests](#interests)

-I am a full-stack developer with many years programming experience across many languages and technologies.
-Recently I have been developing FX services for HSBC’s commercial corporate payments application (JS, Clojure, Java).

-I’m passionate about: ES6, Lisps & functional programming; Linux architecture; and approaches that emphasise devops, fast delivery, clean code, & developer anarchy.

 I have been programming since I was 13 – building web MMORPGs with friends (HTML & PHP) with 1000s of players.
-At university (2:1 Physics) I spent 2 years programming a bio-ecosystem simulation (C++).
-I have worked in politics, film production, TV & theatre development, and finance.
-I pushed and built tech solutions in all of these industries from simple web apps (Node, Python, Ruby), to finance analysis apps (Java).
-I trained myself at a top dev bootcamp, focussing on professional full-stack skills and modern methodologies.
+At university (2:1 Physics) I spent 2 years programming a bio-ecosystem simulation (C++, OO design).

+Not always a programmer though, I have worked in politics, film production, TV & theatre development, and finance.
+However, I pushed and built tech solutions in all of these industries from simple web apps (Node, Python, Ruby), to finance & news analysis apps (Java).
+I trained and then worked for a top dev bootcamp, focussing on professional full-stack skills and modern methodologies.

-Recently at HSBC, our small team brought modern disciplines to a heavily regulated corporate environment.
-We demonstrated the benefits of devops, agile, continuous delivery, microservice architectures, constant retrospection and developer freedom, whilst always focussing on releasing value to clients.
+Currently I work for Tes (formerly the Times Education Supplement) and (most recently) for HSBC and Makers Academy.
+I’ve worked predominantly with the latest Javascript technologies, pushing the following philosphies: devops, agile, microservices architectures, continuous delivery, constant retrospection and developer anarchy, whilst always focussing on releasing value to clients.

 ## Skills

 #### Programming:
-JavaScript (ES6, Node, Express, Dojo, JQuery, RxJS, Selenium) 6+ yrs; Clojure (Compojure) 1+ yrs; Java (Android, Spring) 2+ yrs; Ruby (Rails) 1yr; C++ 3+ yrs; Python; HTML, HTML5, CSS, LESS; DB (MySQL PostgreSQL, Mongo);
+JavaScript (Latest ES, Node, React, Express, Dojo, JQuery, RxJS, Selenium) 6+ yrs; Clojure (Compojure) 1+ yrs; Java (Android, Spring) 2+ yrs, Ruby (Rails); Python (Django); C++; CSS, SCSS; DB (MySQL, PostgreSQL, Mongo);
 #### Delivery/Ops:
-Continuous Delivery (Jenkins, TeamCity, Heroku); Version control: Git, RTC; Linux (Redhat, Debian, Ubuntu); Bash; Networking (DNS, TCP/IP, HTTPS); Eclipse, IntelliJ, Android Studio (though I prefer a text editor where possible);
+Microservices (Docker, RabbitMQ, Kubernetes, AWS); Continuous Delivery (Jenkins, TeamCity, Heroku); Version control: Git, RTC; Linux (Redhat, Debian, Ubuntu); Networking (DNS, TCP/IP, HTTPS); Spacemacs (Emacs + Vim), Eclipse, IntelliJ, Android Studio;
 #### Methodologies:
-Devops (Fast release cycles); Agile (lots of retrospecting); Test Driven Development; Behaviour Driven Development; Pairing; Microservices Architectures; MVC Architectures;
+Devops (Fast release cycles); Agile (lots of retrospecting); Test Driven Development; Behaviour Driven Development; Pair Programming; Microservices Architectures;

 ### Other Expertise

 **Government:** I have 8 years experience across Government, public policy, and the digital & creative industries.
-I continue to support a political network for those sector.
+I became leader of a Minister’s Parliamentary Office, and I continue to support a political network that I helped to found.

-**Finance:** Aside from my work in HSBC’s FX department, I have also worked in a credit trading hedge fund, a Chinese event-driven brokerage, and a corporate finance boutique (Finance: Aside from my work in HSBC’s FX department, I have also worked in a credit trading hedge fund, a Chinese event-driven brokerage, and a corporate finance boutique (analysing media and tech opportunities).
+**Finance:** Aside from my tech work in HSBC’s FX department, I have also worked in a credit-trading hedge fund, a Chinese event-driven brokerage, and a corporate finance boutique (analysing media and tech investments).

-**Communications:** I have worked on public policy campaigns, political communications, and film & theatre marketing.
+**Communications:** I have worked on public policy campaigns, in political communications, and in film & theatre marketing.
+I have written articles for national newspapers, press releases for a Minister of State, and organised political conferences.

 ## Work History

+### Tes Engineering (Oct 2017 - Present)
+*SOFTWARE ENGINEER*

+An old company (~100 years), Tes provide teaching resources and solutions.
+Now that online is the focus of the business, we have recently ungone a massive update to their engineering department.

+We’re now almost totally microservices, with a JS stack (React, Node, Mongo, funcational design), everything is Dockerised and running on AWS.

+We embrace continuous & fast delivery, agile, devops, open-source, developer anarchy, tiny teams (2-4), remote first,  frequent retrospection, hackdays, and a focus on team building and the education of junior developers.

 ### HSBC GFX (Dec 2017 – Sept 2017)
 *DIGITAL TRANSFORMATION SOFTWARE DEVELOPER*

-We delivered a suite of microservices in Clojure and ES6 and interfacing them with a legacy Java6 / dojo.js monolith.
+My team of 6 delivered a suite of microservices in Clojure and ES6 and patched them into a legacy Java 6 / dojo.js monolith.

-Our team of 6 worked from within the modernising agile-embracing GFX department of the investment bank, but worked to bring their products into HSBCnet, one of the world’s most used commercial payment applications.
+We worked from within the modernising, agile-embracing, daily-delivering, foriegn-exchange department of the investment bank, to bring their products into HSBCnet, one of the world’s most used commercial payment applications, developed on a quarterly release cycle, with manual testing, and old SDLCs - straddling the politics of the 2 worlds.

-I worked in a mordern coding environment: devops, daily release cycles, developer anarchy, microservices, test-driven development and client behaviour driven development, with an ability to write code and have it in production in the same day.
-However I simultaneously worked on the HSBCnet application, being developed on a quarterly release cycle, with manual testing, and old SDLCs.

-### Makers Consultants (Dec 2015 – Present)
+### Makers Academy (Dec 2015 – Sept 2017)
 *SOFTWARE ENGINEERING CONSULTANT*

 I was involved from the beginning in Makers Academy’s Consultancy arm.
 I have remit to work on Makers’ education-based platform when not with a corporate partners (HSBC, Tek Systems, & Allegis Group).